 Hot tip: it works a treat.

-I recently spent some time with Alison Hillier, from UON Learning Development, to discuss the importance and practise of planning, and this little article is brought to you by our powers combined.
+I recently spent some time with advisors from Academic Learning Support (ALS), to discuss the importance and practise of planning, and this little article is brought to you by our powers combined.

-If you’re unfamiliar with the work of the Learning Development team feel free to explore.
+If you’re unfamiliar with the work of the ALS team feel free to explore.
 The workshops are fun, informal and entertaining.
 I highly recommend them.

 Back to the task at hand, planning your semester helps you evenly distribute your study load.
 Imagine this: instead of crying into an empty can of energy drink at 4am the day of submission, you have already handed in an assignment you’re happy with and are sound asleep; perhaps even spending time on yourself or with your friends free from background anxiety, creeping doom and the feeling that not only is the floor lava but the walls and ceiling are too.